ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 this vCon relative to the less redacted version referenced by the redacted uuid parameter.
 This should indicate the type of information that was redacted.

-As defined in [Inline Files](#inline-files) body and encoding MAY be included:

-* body: "String"
-* encoding: "String"

-Alternatively, as defined in [Externally Referenced Files](#externally-referenced-files) url SHOULD be included unless redacted and content_hash MUST be included:
+The the location of the referenced vCon MAY be provided as defined in [Externally Referenced Files](#externally-referenced-files) by including url  and content_hash. content_hash MUST be included if url is provided.

 * url: "String"
 * content_hash: "String" \| "String\[\]"